ARMmbed/mbed-os/features/filesystem/littlefs/README.md

 ## Reference material

 [DESIGN.md](littlefs/DESIGN.md) - DESIGN.md contains a fully detailed dive into
 how littlefs actually works.
-I would encourage you to read it since the solutions and tradeoffs at work here are quite interesting.
+We encourage you to read it because the solutions and tradeoffs at work here are quite interesting.

 [SPEC.md](littlefs/SPEC.md) - SPEC.md contains the on-disk specification of
 littlefs with all the nitty-gritty details.
-Can be useful for developing tooling.
+This can be useful for developing tooling.

 ## Related projects